1 Introduction to N2W

 Independent EBS volumes (regardless of whether they are attached and to which instance)

-Amazon Relational Database Service (RDS) databases
+Amazon Relational Database Service (RDS) databases - regular and custom

 RDS Aurora clusters, including Aurora Serverless